Z-Dux/Compat/README.md

 Compat is a modern compatibility analysis web app that helps users discover relationship potential using multiple personality and fortune-telling systems.
 Enter details like zodiac signs, MBTI, blood type, and more to receive beautiful, shareable results.

+> This project has used v0.dev as a project structure creator!

 ## Features

 - Analyze compatibility using Zodiac, MBTI, Blood Type, Chinese Zodiac, Enneagram, and Japanese systems